Foundry is expanding!

 Our Expression of Interest (EOI) period is now closed.

 Thank you to all the communities who have submitted an EOI.
 Please continue to check this page and our social media channels for ongoing updates.
 We will be in touch with all communities who submitted an EOI directly in mid-December to share the outcomes of our independent evaluation process and to provide next steps for those shortlisted for Phase 2 (convening).

-Responses to Submitted Questions
+Responses to Submitted Questions from the EOI Process

 Would a registered and incorporated Cooperative Association be eligible to apply for sites under this funding stream?
 If a registered and incorporated Cooperative is eligible to be a lead organization, are they able to apply for multiple sites with distinct neighbourhoods under one application with discrete funding for each site or must applications be submitted separately?add

 Provided your Cooperative Association is a non-profit and/or health and social system organization/agency serving youth, you are eligible to apply.
 If you are a for-profit organization or post-secondary institution, you are ineligible to submit an EOI but may partner with local community agencies submitting an EOI.

 Each Expression of Interest submitted must be for one distinct catchment, community, neighbourhood and/or town centre to be served by their Foundry centre and not for multiple sites.